 - The foreclosure must abide by all of the terms specified by the court order commanding the foreclosure.

-The Florida foreclosure process begins when the mortgage lender files a lawsuit.
-This is done in the Circuit Court in the same county that is the location of the property being foreclosed on.
+The Miami foreclosure process begins when the mortgage lender files a lawsuit.
+This is done in the Circuit Court in the same county as the location of the property being foreclosed on.
 The homeowner or borrower is presented with the notice of the lawsuit.
 They are allowed the opportunity to defend their rights in court.

 The lender’s goal is to prove that the homeowner has not met their contractual obligations of the mortgage by failing to make payments.
 The lender will try to show default on the side of the homeowner – and since that property is the security for the debt, they will declare that Florida equity law makes the foreclosure necessary.

-Since the Florida foreclosure process is a legal action, there are strict regulations the mortgage company must follow through the entire procedure.
+Since the Miami foreclosure process is a legal action, there are strict regulations the mortgage company must follow through the entire procedure.

 In days gone by, borrowing money to buy a house was much simpler.
 You went to a bank, the bank loaned you the money, and you promised to repay the bank with interest over a certain amount of time.

 Nowadays, it is a rare case indeed for the original bank that gave you the loan to be the company that you now make your payments to.
 No, your payments most likely are going into a huge pool of either government sponsored or large private financial institutions.